 4. ITIL

 The IT Infrastructure Library (ITIL) is a best-practice framework for IT departments.
-It's an internationally accepted governance framework that offers practical guidance to manage and improve IT services.
-The guiding principles of ITIL include optimization and automation, taking a holistic approach to IT systems, focusing on value, and promoting visibility.
+It's an internationally accepted governance framework that offers practical guidance on managing and improving IT services.
+The guiding principles of ITIL include optimization and automation, a holistic approach to IT systems, focusing on value, and promoting visibility.

 5. CMMI

-The Capability Maturity Model Integration (CMMI) model was initially designed for software development activities but has since been altered, and now it's applicable to hardware-software and end-to-end service development.
+The Capability Maturity Model Integration (CMMI) model was initially designed for software development activities but has since been altered.
+It's now applicable to hardware-software and end-to-end service development.
 It helps organizations reduce risks and improve their processes.

 6. Factor Analysis of Information Risk (FAIR)